Miguel000/GraFScaN/README.md

 * If you use TOR to anonymize your ip, it is necessary to start the node instance before executed.

-* If you dont put any file in output, the report is written in report.json
+* If you don't put any file in output, the report is written in report.json

-* If you dont put any file after the -dict option, the tool try to open dict file in the actual path.
+* If you don't put any file after the -dict option, the tool try to open dict file in the actual path.

-* If you dont put any file after the -proxies option, the tool try to open proxies file in the actual path.
+* If you don't put any file after the -proxies option, the tool try to open proxies file in the actual path.

+## Authors
+This project is written by Miguel Hernández and Alfonso Muñoz

+# Legal Warning

+While this may be helpful for some, there are significant risks.
+You could go to jail on obstruction of justice charges just for running grafscan, even though you are innocent.
+Your are on notice, that using this tool outside your "own" environment is considered malicious and is against the law.
+Use with caution.